forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/detect-conflicts.md

 You must enable the conflict detection feature to use it:

 1. Select **File** > **Preferences** > **Settings** (Windows or Linux) or **Code** > **Preferences** > **Settings** (macOS).
-2. Under Salesforce Feature Previews, select **Detect Conflicts At Sync**.
+2. Under Salesforce Core Configuration, select **Detect Conflicts At Sync**.

 You can also enter conflict detection in the search box to find the feature and then enable it.